Michael York: Early life

 During his teenage years, York was educated at Bromley Grammar School for Boys, Hurstpierpoint College and University College, Oxford.
-He did some early acting at the community theatre Bromley Little Theatre and is now its president.
+He did some early acting at the community theatre Bromley Little Theatre, and was its president in 2014.
 This then led to his joining the National Youth Theatre, also performing with the Oxford University Dramatic Society and the University College Players.
 He began his career in a 1956 production of The Yellow Jacket.
 In 1959, he made his West End début with a small part in a production of Hamlet.